-- Where the registrant is a chartered professional accountant who is the sole proprietor of a professional accounting firm, or where a registrant is registered as a professional service provider, if the registration of that professional accounting firm or professional service provider is suspended or cancelled, and any approval as a pre-approved program route provider may be revoked, as determined by the Registration Committee. - Subject to the Act, any registrant whose registration is suspended for any reason cannot conduct any aspect of a professional accounting practice or a public accounting practice. - 1324 Subject to the Act, any registrant whose registration is suspended or cancelled for any reason cannot: - (a) use any of the titles, abbreviations or initials set out in section 7(3) of the Act; - (b) represent expressly or by implication that the registrant is a registrant of the CPAA: - (c) be, or be eligible to become, a member of any committee or other body established by or under the Act, the Regulations or these Bylaws or by the Board: - (d) attend any meeting of the CPAA unless approved in accordance with Bylaw 206; - (e) be associated with other registrants engaged in a professional accounting practice or public accounting practice except in accordance with the Act and such terms and conditions as prescribed by the CIC, a discipline tribunal or appeal tribunal; and - (f) where the registrant is a candidate, be eligible to register for courses and examinations or be eligible to accumulate experience for registration as a chartered professional accountant.
+- 1322 Where the registration of a registrant who is - (a) a chartered professional accountant who is the sole proprietor of a professional accounting firm, or - (b) registered as a professional service provider, is suspended or cancelled for any reason, then the registration of that registrant's professional accounting firm or of the professional service provider may be suspended or cancelled, as the case may be, and any approval as a pre-approved program route provider may be revoked, as determined by the Registration Committee. - Subject to the Act, any registrant whose registration is suspended for any reason cannot conduct any aspect of a professional accounting practice or a public accounting practice. - 1324 Subject to the Act, any registrant whose registration is suspended or cancelled for any reason cannot: - (a) use any of the titles, abbreviations or initials set out in section 7(3) of the Act; - (b) represent expressly or by implication that the registrant is a registrant of the CPAA; - (c) be, or be eligible to become, a member of any committee or other body established by or under the Act, the Regulations or these Bylaws or by the Board: - (d) attend any meeting of the CPAA unless approved in accordance with Bylaw 206; - (e) be associated with other registrants engaged in a professional accounting practice or public accounting practice except in accordance with the Act and such terms and conditions as prescribed by the CIC, a discipline tribunal or appeal tribunal; and - (f) where the registrant is a candidate, be eligible to register for courses and examinations or be eligible to accumulate experience for registration as a chartered professional accountant.